edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 We can now start our `res/apache_lb` server and take a look at the result !
 `docker run -e STATIC_APP_0=172.17.0.2:80 -e STATIC_APP_1=172.17.0.3:80 -e STATIC_APP_2=172.17.0.4:80 -e DYNAMIC_APP_0=172.17.0.5:3000 -e DYNAMIC_APP_1=172.17.0.6:3000 --name apache_rp_dyn -p 8080:80 -it res/apache_lb`

->in the future, this should be automatted
+>in the future, this should be automated

 <figure class="image">
   <img src="pictures\stepB-lb\web-ok.png" alt="Resul web still working">